docker/extensions-sdk/docs/dev/api/reference/interfaces/OpenDialogResult.md

 • `Readonly` **canceled**: `boolean`

-whether or not the dialog was canceled.
+Whether the dialog was canceled.

 ___